manicmachine/Jamfrs/README.md

 ```

 ## Build
-Being a Rust application, Jamfrs is built using `cargo`.
+Being a Rust application, Jamfrs is built using `cargo` ([get cargo](https://www.rust-lang.org/learn/get-started)).
 To build, simply clone the repo, navigate to
 the `jamfrs` directory containing the `Cargo.toml` file, and run `cargo build --release`.

 ## License